Themus’s Guide to Wizards (Mod 17)

 - Arcane Power Field – After activating a Daily (which should be Arcane Empowerment) your damage bonus from Arcane Mastery is doubled for 8 seconds, and you inflict a 50 magnitude hit to all enemies within 30′ every 2 seconds.
 If you aren’t using Ray of Frost as your primary at-will on Arcanist, this is better than Arcane Presence.

 - Critical Conflagration – Critical severity increased by 10%.
 Whenever you crit you apply Smolder to the target.
 Combined with the feat Directed Flames this is a staple of Thaumaturge damage.
 On chilled targets this will apply Rimefire Smolder.
+Note that this feature will only proc Smolder on the main target for AOE powers.

 - Swath of Destruction – Smolder damage is increased by 5%, and targets affected by Smolder take 2% increased damage.
 Sounds good, but that’s only 4 extra magnitude, 3 extra magnitude with Directed Flames, and Chilling Presence will apply about 6% increased damage on average.